leonow32/verilog-fpga/readme.md

 + [ROM](/rom) - Read only memory.
 This module can be used to store permanent information, such as the code of a program executed by the processor, for example.
 + [ROM - Case implementation](/rom_case) - This is very a simple implementation of ROM memory using `case` instruction.
 It has no practical sense - but can be used for educational purposes.

+**Communication**

++ [UART Transmitter](/uart_tx) - UART transceiver developed to be as easy to use as possible.
+It supports 8-bit data transmission with one stop bit and no parity bit - the most common configuration.

 **Just for fun:**

 + [Sound Generator](/sound_generator) - generates sound of the desired frequency and duration.